New Castle County Quaker Meetings

 Newark Monthly Meeting

-Newark Friends Meeting was established in 1965 by Westsern Quarterly and is not to be confused with the much older meeting known as Newark that became the modern Kennett meeting.
+Newark Friends Meeting was established in 1965 by Western Quarterly and is not to be confused with the much older meeting known as Newark that became the modern Kennett meeting.
 In summer months, the Friends of Newark meeting is usually held in the London Britain meeting house in Chester County.